palletops/leaven/README.md

 defines a record, and you instantiate the record with the sub-component instances.

+You can specify a body in `defsystem`, just as you would to `defrecord`, in order to implement other protocols on your system.

 For component providers, `com.palletops.leaven.protocols` provides the `ILifecycle` protocol, and requires the implementation of the `start` and `stop` methods.
 The `IStatus` protocol provides for a `status`